strakam/generals-bots/README.md

 # Pass the new grid to the environment (for the next game)
 env.reset(options=options)
 ```
-Grids are encoded using these symbols:
+Grids are created using a string format where:
-- `.` for cells where you can move your army
+- `.` represents passable terrain
-- `#` for mountains (terrain that can not be passed)
+- `#` indicates impassable mountains
-- `A,B` are positions of generals
+- `A, B` mark the positions of generals
-- digits `0-9` represent cities with the cost calculated as `(40 + digit)`
+- digits `0-9` represent cities, where the number is a city `cost` calculated as `40 + digit`

-## 🔬 Replays
+## 🔬 Interactive Replays
-We can store replays and then analyze them. `Replay` class handles replay related functionality.
+We can store replays and then analyze them in an interactive fashion. `Replay` class handles replay related functionality.
 ### Storing a replay
 ```python
 import gymnasium as gym